 The Dream Rousseau painting was originally sold to Ambroise Vollard in February 1910.
 Sidney Janis, a clothing manufacturer and art collector, purchased it through Knoedler Galleries in New York in January 1934.

 To celebrate the Museum’s 25th anniversary, Janis sold the painting to Nelson A. Rockefeller in 1954.
-The piece is still on display at MoMA.
+The piece remains on display at MoMA.

 Resources.